CoreMedia/coremedia-globallink-connect-integration/docs/editorial-quick-start.md

 In case an error occurs, the workflow re-appears in your inbox, and you can select to cancel the workflow, or you can try to fix the problem and retry.

+If there was an issue with the XLIFF retrieved from the GCC backend (such as being corrupted or invalid), you will have the option to download the XLIFF as well as details about the issues (in a ZIP file).

 ![GCC Error Handling](img/gcc-connect-error.png)

 After the translation is finished, you will receive a notification.
 The workflow